vincaslt/vu-timetables/README.md

 ### Application

+There is a preview of the application here: http://timetables.stonyvin.net

+This is only a preview version, so there is some functionality missing yet.
+Filters can be applied by adding url query parameters, like so: `http://timetables.stonyvin.net/#/mif/33?group=3&opt=skaitiniai-metodai&opt=loginis-programavimas`

-The application is not ready, so there is no running example yet.
-It can be run from source on development server with the command: `npm start`
+Application can be build from source with: `npm start`

 ### Notable Technologies Used
 * [ES6 with Babel](https://babeljs.io) (Next-gen JavaScript)